Parsl/parsl/docs/userguide/app_caching.rst

 ^^^^^^^^^^^

-The ``appCache`` option in the config is the master switch, which if set to ``False`` disables all appCaching.
-By default the global ``appCache`` is **enabled**, and appCaching is disabled for each app individually, which can be enabled to pick and choose what apps are to be cached.
+The ``appCache`` option in the config is the master switch, which if set to ``False`` disables all AppCaching.
+By default the global ``appCache`` is **enabled**, and AppCaching is disabled for each app individually, which can be enabled to pick and choose what apps are to be cached.

-Disabling appCaching globally :
+Disabling AppCaching globally :

-1. Disabling appCaching globally via config:
+1. Disabling AppCaching globally via config:

     .. code-block:: python

        config = {
            "sites": [{ ... }],
            "globals": {
-                "appCache": False # <-- Disable appCaching globally }
+                "appCache": False # <-- Disable AppCaching globally }

        dfk = DataFlowKernel(config=config)

-2. Disabling appCaching globally via option to DataFlowKernel:
+2. Disabling AppCaching globally via option to DataFlowKernel:

     .. code-block:: python